 Near the Angkor Wat, Tonle Sap Lake, the Great Lake, is the largest fresh water in South EastAsia and one of the richest fishing lakes in the world.
 Its size and dimension change as the seasons go by: during the dry season it's only 1m deep with a size of 2,800km², while in the rainy season, it gets as large as 15,000; and 8m deep.
 The lake provides the best shelter for more than 300 kinds of fish to spawn and breed.
 Other species like snakes, tortoises and crocodiles also inhabit here, making the lake a paradise of biodiversities.

 The lake is located south of Siem Reap town.
-Along it there is a floating village comprised of schools, shops, churches and even farms.
-It is home to a large Vietnamese and Cham community, who have adapted by living to the change of the lake: they more houses away when the water level goes down to somewhere there's enough high water to support floating.
+Along it, there is a floating village comprised of schools, shops, churches and even farms.
+It is home to a large Vietnamese and Cham community, who have adapted by living to the change of the lake: they are more houses away when the water level goes down to somewhere where there's enough high water to support floating.

-Being a hub for transnational flights, Siem Reap readily offers you a quick access to its joining counties.
+Being a hub for transnational flights, Siem Reap readily offers you quick access to itsjoining counties.
 Let this 22-Day Explore Vietnam, Cambodia, Laos &Thailand take you further.

 Tailor-Made Your Dream Tour

 CONTACT A TRAVEL EXPERT

 Subscribe to our newsletter for a chance to win a free 7-day Peru tour!
 And more insider travel news, exclusive offers, and inspiration will be sent straight to your inbox.